Python3pkg/GenomeKey/README.rst

 Testing
 ========

--test will inform genomekey you are running a test dataset.  drmaa_native_specification() will be adjusted accordingly automatically for Orchestra, so that requests are sent to the mini queue with a cpu_requirement of 1
+-test will inform genomekey you are running a test dataset.
+It will only analyse chr20, and drmaa_native_specification() will be adjusted accordingly automatically for Orchestra, so that requests are sent to the mini queue with a cpu_requirement of 1

 .. code-block:: bash

-    $ genomekey -test -n 'Test GK' bam -il genomekey/test/bams.list
+    $ genomekey -test bam -n 'Test GK' -il genomekey/test/bams.list